Empowering Youth and Community Scientists to

 Is it curriculum-aligned?

-Yes – it aligns with NGSS (US), European science curricula, and environmental science standards.
+The Guide aligns with NGSS (US), European science curricula, and environmental science standards.

-Do students need special equipment?
+Do I need special equipment?

 To upgrade your toolkit to include an AI-based imaging system, visit our Community Science and Education Toolkit page.

-How do we collect real data?
+How do I collect real data?